v-nleaver/Hololens/hololens/hololens-release-notes.md

 ### View advanced diagnostic report in Settings on HoloLens

 For managed devices when troubleshooting behavior, confirming that an expected policy configuration was applied is an important step.
-Previously to this new feature, this had to be done off device via MDM or near the device after exporting MDM diagnostic logs gathered via **Settings** -> **Accounts** > **Access work or school**, and select **Export your management logs** and viewed on a nearby PC.
+Prior to this new feature, the method to verify a policy was performed off device via MDM or near the device after exporting MDM diagnostic logs gathered via **Settings** -> **Accounts** > **Access work or school**, and select **Export your management logs** and viewed on a nearby PC.

 Now the MDM Diagnostics can be viewed on device using the Edge browser.
 To more easily view the MDM Diagnostic report navigate to the Access work or school page, and select **View advanced diagnostic report**.
 This generates and opens the report in a new Edge window.